KirillBaranov/kb-labs-ai-review/packages/core/README.md

-# @sentinel/core
+# @kb-labs/ai-review-core

-Core utilities for **Sentinel AI** — parsing diffs, running static checks, and rendering findings.
+Core utilities for **KB Labs AI Review** — parsing diffs, running static checks, and rendering findings.
 This package is framework-agnostic and contains only deterministic logic (no LLM calls).

 ## Features